precice/tutorials/flow-over-heated-plate-partitioned-flow/README.md

 * OpenFOAM (laplacianFoam).
 For more information, have a look at the [OpenFOAM adapter documentation](https://www.precice.org/adapter-openfoam-overview.html).

-* FEniCS.
-For more information, have a look at the [FeniCS adapter documentation](https://www.precice.org/adapter-fenics.html).

-* Nutils.
-For more information, have a look at the [Nutils adapter documentation](https://precice.org/adapter-nutils.html).

-* Dune-Fem.
-For more information, have a look at the [official documentation of Dune-Fem](https://www.dune-project.org/sphinx/dune-fem/).
-The solver can be installed through [PyPI](https://pypi.org/project/dune-fem/).
-Make sure that you are in a Python virtual environment first, which you can create inside the `solid-dune` directory and load again before running (you may need to install some tools again in this environment).
-Please note that Dune-Fem uses just-in-time compilation: The first time you run the solver script, it will take some time.
+We only provide an OpenFOAM for the solid participant here, but other solvers would also work.
+See the standard [flow-over-heated-plate](https://precice.org/tutorials-flow-over-heated-plate.html) tutorial for other possible solid solvers.

 ## Running the Simulation

-All listed solvers can be used in order to run the simulation.
-Open three separate terminals and start the OpenFOAM fluid participant and any solid participant by calling the respective run script `run.sh` located in the participant directory.
-For example:
+Open three separate terminals and start the OpenFOAM fluid participants and the solid participant by calling the respective run script `run.sh` located in the participant directory:

 ```bash
 cd fluid1-openfoam